Updated March 13, 2026 · By Jake Embers

 For Serving:

-You'll need a pellet grill or smoker that can maintain steady temperatures for 12+ hours.
-I use my Traeger Pro 780, but any good beginner smoker will work fine.
-You'll also want:
+You'll need a smoker that can maintain steady temperatures for 12+ hours.
+I use my Traeger Pro 780, but any decent charcoal grill can work for beginners if you know how to control the temperature properly.

-• Instant-read thermometer (I swear by my Thermapen)
+- A reliable instant-read thermometer (I swear by my ThermoWorks Thermapen ONE)

 Instructions